jatofg/nawa/docs/sessions.md

 The most relevant options are:

-- `cookie_secure`: When on, sessions will only work over secure connections (HTTPS), as the browser will be instructed not to send the session cookie over unencrypted connections.
+- `cookie_secure`: If on, sessions will only work over secure connections (HTTPS), as the browser will be instructed not to send the session cookie over unencrypted connections.
-- `cookie_expires`: When on, cookies will have an explicit expiry date (`keepalive` seconds after the last request), i.e., sessions do not necessarily end when the visitors close their browser.
+- `cookie_expires`: If on, cookies will have an explicit expiry date (`keepalive` seconds after the last request), i.e., sessions do not necessarily end when the visitors close their browser.
 This might make a "cookie banner" necessary for complying with the GDPR.
-- `autostart`: When on, you do not have to call `connection.session.start();` to start a session -- sessions will be created automatically, and session cookies sent with every request.
+- `autostart`: If on, you do not have to call `connection.session.start();` to start a session -- sessions will be created automatically, and session cookies sent with every request.

+When starting the session by calling `nawa::Session::start()` manually (see next section), you can pass a `nawa::Cookie` object as a parameter to override the config values with stronger presets.
+The cookie policy is also taken into consideration if it contains stronger protections than the session configuration.

 ## Using sessions